safiar/SVFEngine/README.md

  - Run ..\SVFEngine\SVFEngine.sln
  - Choose x64 Debug or Release
  - You may need to configure paths to APIs in project settings
- - Move "TheGame" folder to root C disc as show: "C:\TheGame".
+ - Move "TheGame" folder to root C disc as shown: "C:\TheGame".
 It's a default game path.